Prototype theory: Basic level categories

 The other notion related to prototypes is that of a basic level in cognitive categorization.
 Basic categories are relatively homogeneous in terms of sensory-motor affordances — a chair is associated with bending of one's knees, a fruit with picking it up and putting it in your mouth, etc. At the subordinate level (e.g. [dentist's chairs], [kitchen chairs] etc.) few significant features can be added to that of the basic level; whereas at the superordinate level, these conceptual similarities are hard to pinpoint.
 A picture of a chair is easy to draw (or visualize), but drawing furniture would be more difficult.

-Linguist Eleanor Rosch defines the basic level as that level that has the highest degree of cue validity.
+Psychologists Eleanor Rosch, Carolyn Mervis and colleagues defined the basic level as that level that has the highest degree of cue validity and category validity.
 Thus, a category like [animal] may have a prototypical member, but no cognitive visual representation.
 On the other hand, basic categories in [animal], i.e. [dog], [bird], [fish], are full of informational content and can easily be categorized in terms of Gestalt and semantic features.
+Basic level categories tend to have the same parts and recognizable images.